Board of Trustees

-Matthew Clarke is an architect, urban planner and writer, and the National Director of Creative Placemaking for the Trust for Public Land.
-Formerly a Design Associate at SHoP Architects PC where he specialized in large-scale planning and development projects in New York City.
+Matthew Clarke is Executive Director of the Design Trust for Public Space.
+He is an architect, urban planner and writer, and was the former National Director of Creative Placemaking for the Trust for Public Land.
+Prior to that, Clarke was a Design Associate at SHoP Architects PC where he specialized in large-scale planning and development projects in New York City.
 Before joining SHoP, Matthew worked in Mayor Bloomberg’s administration managing cultural capital projects around the city for the Department of Cultural Affairs, the largest funder of culture in America.
 A native of Lexington, KY he has served as a planning advisor to its Mayor, Jim Gray.
 In other capacities, Matthew has worked on architecture projects that range from campus student centers to progressive playgrounds for Stan Allen Architect, LTL Architects, and Jeffrey Inaba.
 Matthew has been a trustee of AIA/NY and the Center for Architecture.
 Matthew was the Henry Young III Fellow at Princeton University – where he received his MArch and Urban Policy certificate from the Woodrow Wilson School – the 2011 KPF Fellowship winner, and a Gaines Fellow at the University of Kentucky, where he graduated with a BA in Humanities and Architecture.

 Barbara Ushkow Deane, vice chair, is a 1951 graduate of Bennington; she earned her MBA from Adelphi University.
 She is a retired interior designer and president of the Ushkow Foundation in New York City.
 Additionally, she is a trustee of the Washington Institute for Near East Policy and the North Shore Hospital Health Network.
 She has served on the art committee of Hebrew Union College.
 She has been a trustee of Bennington College since 1975.